 C. The Committee shall act through majority vote of the Committee.

-D. If any Committee adopts a motion making any recommendation to the Commission, the Commission president shall place that items on the agenda for the next Commission meeting.
+D. If any Committee adopts a motion making any recommendation to the Commission, the Committee Chair shall promptly advise the Commission President, who shall place that item on the agenda for the next Commission meeting.

 ARTICLE VIII